dario-piotrowicz/next-apps-for-testing/README.md

 A simple pages dir application which has a dynamic path which uses getStaticPaths to generate an empty array of paths (reproduction of issue: https://github.com/cloudflare/next-on-pages/issues/274)

+## complex-ish-app

+An application full of dependencies and that produces a large bundle (so it's only deployable on a paid account).

+It doesn't contain any real complex/advanced logic.